-The reactions of others to your seizures can have more impact than the seizures themselves.
+The reactions of others to your seizures can often have more impact than the seizures themselves.

-How others might react can also influence whether you choose to talk to friends and family about your epilepsy.
+How others might react may also influence whether you choose to talk to others about your epilepsy.

 Parents struggle seeing their kids having seizures or being unwell because they want to prevent anything bad from happening to their child; it’s natural as a parent to feel this way.
 Some parents feel upset or guilty or think they’ve failed you; others may get angry about how unfair it seems.
 Some parents may also feel helpless as they cannot predict or prevent a seizure from happening.